jedlimlx/Supplemental-Patches-Website/content/documentation/opaque_blocks.md

 `held_lighting` - Either `true` or `false`.
 Controls if the block should light up surroundings when held by the player. <br>

 `waving` - Specifies the type of waving motion that should be applied to the block.
 See ... for more details. <br>
+`reflection_handler` - Specifies how reflections should be handled for this block.
+For more information, see [this](reflection_handlers) page.
+Can be either a list of length `block_size` or a single handler to be applied to all IDs within this block. <br>

 `needs_voxelization` - Specifies if voxelization is needed.
 Voxelization, when ACL is enabled, allows blocks to identify what blocks surround them. <br>

 ## Examples